JETSCAPE/SummerSchool2023/July19_Hydro/README.md

 The above command creates a folder `String_files_800` and generates 20 strings files with subtraction of hard energy generated with pTHat between 800 and 1000 GeV/c, and move them into this folder.

-With the produced above two folders, the users can apply the analysis script to compute the $dE/d\eta_{s}/(cosh(\eta_{s}))$ as a function of the spatial rapidity for the generated string files with and without the subtraction of the hard energies in the p-p collisions.
+After the produceing above two folders, the users can apply the analysis script to compute the $dE/d\eta_{s}/(cosh(\eta_{s}))$ as a function of the spatial rapidity for the generated string files with and without the subtraction of the hard energies in the p-p collisions.
 In your browser, we use the notebook `Hydro_hand_on_Section.ipynb`.
 The user can execute the cells in this notebook.
 Press `shift+enter` or press the `Run` button to execute the cell blocks in the notebook.
 It will output the averaged energy of initial string files, and two curves with and without subtraction hard energies in p-p collisions.

 ## ii.
 Run 3DGlauber + iMATTER + MUSIC + iSS